 Most people—even brand new investors—are familiar with the lease-to-own strategy, also known as lease-purchase or rent-to-own.
 But not many people have been introduced to the "sandwich" lease-to-own approach to real estate investing.

-You're a real estate investor new at the game and cash poor.
-Or you're an investor who has maxed out their ability to get new financing, or maybe a bit of both.
+Let's say you're a real estate investor who's new at the game and cash poor.
+Or maybe you're an investor who has maxed out his ability to get new financing.
+Maybe it's a bit of both.
 In any case, you want to own more properties so you can lease them out for cash flow, but you purchase them outright in your current situation.

-You pay them a non-refundable lease-option fee up front and sign a three-year lease with the option to buy the property at or before the end of the lease at a pre-negotiated price.
-You pay a monthly lease amount and work to improve your credit and gather a down payment for the exercise of your option and the eventual purchase of the home.
+You pay a non-refundable lease-option fee up front and sign a three-year lease with the option to buy the property at or before the end of the lease at a pre-negotiated price.
+Then you would pay a monthly lease amount and gather a down payment for the exercise of your option and the eventual purchase of the home.

-There's nothing keeping you from going out and finding a tenant who wants to own a home like this one, but they have credit and/or cash problems that keep it from happening now.
+There's nothing keeping you from going out and finding a tenant who wants to own a home like this one but he has credit and/or cash problems that keep it from happening now.
 You show him the home and he loves it.
 He wishes he could buy it...and you tell them that he can.

 That's a gross profit of $49,000 when the home is purchased/sold at the end of three years.
 Do some research in your area for opportunities to make it work for you.